SSWConsulting/SSW.Rules.Content/rules/report-bugs-and-suggestions/rule.md

 :::
 :::
 ::: bad
-Figure: Bad Example - This email isn't going to help the developer much - it is vague, has no screen capture or other details to help reproducing the error
+Figure: Bad example - This email isn't going to help the developer much - it is vague, has no screen capture or other details to help reproducing the error
 :::

 ::: email-template